Randsw/kubernetes-keycloak-oidc/README.md

-# Use Keycloak as OIDC Provider to Grant Access to Kubernetes Cluster with kube-oidc Plugin
+# Use Keycloak as OIDC Provider to Grant Access to Kubernetes Cluster with kube-oidc Plugin and Headlamp UI

 ## Requirements